nuvolaris/nuvolaris/README.md

 - Read the [documentation](https://github.com/nuvolaris/nuvolaris-documentation).
 - Download the [latest release](https://github.com/nuvolaris/nuvolaris/releases) of the CLI to install and use Nuvolaris.
 - Check our [YouTube Channel](https://www.youtube.com/channel/UCPt5hk7qcOkESjB7kii1byw) for our trainings and community calls.
-- Chat with us on [Discord](https://discord.gg/VSGG7aQ2Ds)
+- Chat with us on [Discord](https://discord.gg/VSGG7aQ2Ds).

 ## Do you want to help?

 If you are a developer, here a few more resources to read:

-- If you want to test the cutting edge,  download a [pre-release](https://github.com/nuvolaris/nuvolaris-cli/releases) of the CLI and report issues
+- If you want to test the cutting edge, download a [pre-release](https://github.com/nuvolaris/nuvolaris-cli/releases) of the CLI and report issues.
 - Check our issue tracker for [unassigned and open issues](https://github.com/nuvolaris/nuvolaris/issues).
-- Read the [Overview](docs/OVERVIEW.md) and the [Roadmap](docs/ROADMAP.md)
+- Read the [Overview](docs/OVERVIEW.md) and the [Roadmap](docs/ROADMAP.md).
 - Check the [Quick Start](docs/QUICK.md) for developers, then read the [Developer Guide](docs/DEVEL.md) and the [Build Guide](docs/BUILD.md).